singnet/nlp-services/named-entity-recognition/README.md

 ```

 #### Output example:
-The result will be a base64 text including the chuncked sentence.
+The result will be a base64 text including the chunked sentence.

 After decode base64 the output will be like this: